A Simple Introduction to the SiMPL Method for Density-Based Topology Optimization: Concluding remarks

 \section{Concluding remarks}

 In this work, we introduce the SiMPL method for density-based topology optimization.
 The derivation emphasizes the most common discretization choice used in applications and highlights important practical features such as selecting step sizes and stopping criteria.
 To this end, we suggest two backtracking line search strategies, Armijo and Bregman, and recommend a stopping criterion derived from the KKT optimality conditions.
 Combining these features with an initial step size guess coming from a local estimate of the relative smoothness of the reduced objective function, the SiMPL method yields lower complexity and faster convergence than popularized methods such as OC and MMA.
 The most unique feature of the SiMPL method is its use of a latent variable $\bm{\psi}_k$, which represents the (bounded) design density $\mathbf{0} \leq \bm{\rho}_k \leq \mathbf{1}$ in an unbounded space.
 The resulting relationship $\bm{\rho}_k = \sigma(\bm{\psi}_k)$, where $\sigma$ is a common sigmoid function, ensures feasible design densities.
 This feasibility property naturally extends to higher-order approximations, making the SiMPL method robust and versatile for advanced applications.
 We numerically observe mesh-independent convergence of the SiMPL method, which is not entirely surprising as the method can also be derived rigorously at the infinite-dimensional function space level \cite{simplmath}.
 An implementation of the SiMPL method is publicly available as an official MFEM example (Example 37) \cite{andrej2024mfem} and all of the code to reproduce our findings can be found in \cite{mfem_simpl}.
+The method can be developed further to handle a larger number of design constraints than considered here.
+One possible extension is to utilize Lagrangian multipliers for the additional constraints.
+In this case, the density field can be updated by applying the SiMPL method to an augmented objective function featuring Lagrange multiplier terms that can be updated using standard augmented Lagrangian update rules.